 The collective efforts of donors and volunteers throughout Ozaukee County helped our community get through the pandemic.
 Thanks to those efforts, United Way of Northern Ozaukee and our partners were able to respond quickly and help more people than ever.

-Because of your generosity, here are a few of our accomplishments that provided hope to our neighbors impacted by COVID-19:
+Because of your generosity, here are a few of our accomplishments that provided hope to our neighbors :

-This goal will allow us to continue with our long-term investments in our health, education and financial stability initiatives while also advancing a critical new program: the Community Service Navigator.
+This goal will allow us to continue with our long-term investments in our health, education and financial stability initiatives while also advancing our new initiative; the Community Service Navigator.
 This program focuses on high-risk individuals and streamlines the acquisition of services for more effective care.